kailash-manasarovar/statement/docs/timeline/2025/february.md

 - I take Paul to see Mary.
 - His reaction to Her reminds me of my dad's reaction [the Autumn before](../2024/september.md#lourdes-with-dad).
 - Quietness, reluctance to meet Her properly, a little shame perhaps, but we don't talk about it.
-- As we walk through the grotto, we smell a very powerful perfume and he tells me it was the perfume his aunt wore, or someone close to him.
+- As we walk through the grotto, we both smell a very powerful perfume and he tells me it was the perfume his aunt wore, or someone close to him.
 - I thought this was marvelous.
 - I had planned to drive all the way through France back to the UK but I change my mind about it because Paul is driving me mad and taking the piss.
 - It's hard work.